 On a particularly lovely evening, everyone gathered at the time capsule to contribute their letters.
 Small 3x3in cyanotype prints were exposing to light nearby, each beneath a small stone.
 Participants chose a stone from a print, added it to the cairn around the time capsule, and fixed their cyanotype print in water to stop the exposure process.

-On the back of each print, Hannah wrote a unique 3-line poem.
-The poems are collaborative “love poems” – each line in the poem is a different phrase that she had recorded throughout the summer, either overheard from another member of the expedition or something Hannah had been thinking about along the way.
+On the back of each print, I had written a unique 3-line poem.
+The poems are collaborative “love poems” – each line in the poem is a different phrase that she had recorded throughout the summer, either overheard from another member of the expedition or something I had been thinking about along the way.

 The time capsule is set to be opened in 2046, after (almost) a full 30 year climate cycle has passed, and as a celebration of the 100 year anniversary of the Juneau Icefield Research Program.